Sporty shorts: Serbia win 3x3 basketball world title | sport

 12:03 p.m.: Japanese motorcycle rider Ayumu Sasaki won the Moto3 race at the Assen TT.
 It was his first victory in the lightest category of the world championship.
 A month ago he broke both collarbones and fell.

 Sasaki started the race from pole position, but 17-year-old Izan Guevara took the lead on lap two.
 The Spaniard managed to hold onto the lead for laps, but towards the end of the race he became crowded up front.
-Sasaki regains the lead three laps before the end.
+Sasaki regains the lead with three laps to go.
 He withstood a number of attacks from Guevara in the thrilling final stage.

 On the last lap, three riders from the leading group crashed simultaneously, but they were uninjured.
 Last year’s winner, Italian Dennis Foggia, also got off the bike.